Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups

-The notion of compatibility relation in the band theory~\cite{InuiGroup} has shed a new light on the topological classification of band structures.~\cite{Kruthoff, Haruki230, TopoChem, Haruki1651} The number of irreducible representations (or called irreps) at a high-symmetric point is one of topological invariants in the presence of space group symmetry.
-The compatibility relation measures how an irrep at a high-symmetric point is mapped to representations at a slightly off-symmetric line by the high-symmetric point.
-The set of solutions of the compatibility relation gives the combination of representations at high-symmetric points which can extend to the 1-dimensional subspace in the Brillouin zone (BZ) along the lines between high-symmetric points.
+The notion of compatibility relation in band theory~\cite{InuiGroup} has shed new light on the topological classification of band structures.~\cite{Kruthoff, Haruki230, TopoChem, Haruki1651} The number of irreps (or called irreps) at a high-symmetry point is one of the topological invariants in the presence of space group symmetry.
+The compatibility relation measures how an irrep at a high-symmetry point is mapped to representations at a slightly off-symmetric line by the high-symmetric point.
+The set of solutions of the compatibility relation gives the combination of representations at high-symmetry points which can extend to the 1-dimensional subspace in the Brillouin zone (BZ) along the lines between high-symmetry points.
 As an application, in Refs.,~\cite{Haruki230,Haruki1651} they subtracted the atomic insulators by the set of solutions of compatibility relation to get the indicators for topological insulators (in the sense of band structures which have no description by a localized Wanner function) and Weyl semimetals, which is the comprehensive generalization of the Fu-Kane parity formula.~\cite{Fu-Kane}